The calculator

 Run the xcel rebate eligibility checker

 Pick the services you're considering, your utility, and a few qualifying conditions.
-The checker matches your scope against the active 2026 Xcel programs and flags Power Ahead Colorado (launching summer 2026) and the City of Golden Rebate Match where applicable.
+The checker matches your scope against the active 2026 Xcel programs and flags Power Ahead Colorado (planned for later in 2026) and the City of Golden Rebate Match where applicable.

 Your project